 The short answer is yes.
-Though be aware that while hemp does have trace amounts of intoxicating compounds, but that doesn’t mean it will get you high.
-Hemp plants simply don’t produce enough THC to have an intoxicating effect.
-CBD, though psychoactive, is a non-intoxicating cannabinoid and won’t produce any form of a euphoric high on its own.
+Though be aware that while hemp does have trace amounts of intoxicating compounds, that doesn't mean it will get you high.
+Hemp plants don't produce enough THC to have an intoxicating effect.
+CBD, though technically psychoactive, is a non-intoxicating cannabinoid and won't produce any form of a euphoric high on its own.